mozilla/glean/docs/user/user/metrics/testing-metrics.md

 <div data-lang="Kotlin" class="tab">

-Using the Glean SDK's unit testing API requires adding [Robolectric 4.0 or later](http://robolectric.org/) as a testing dependency.
+Using the Glean Kotlin SDK's unit testing API requires adding [Robolectric 4.0 or later](http://robolectric.org/) as a testing dependency.
 In Gradle, this can be done by declaring a `testImplementation` dependency:

 ```groovy
 dependencies {